We Just Want Stephen Colbert To Come To Our College SuperPac

-Most of the content on this website was prepared by students and alum of St. Mary's College of Maryland.
-Student websites and blogs which are hosted and paid for by the Super PAC are linked at the top of the left menu under Class Websites.
+The Super PAC mainly hosts information resources here for voters and also provides resources to college students for civic engagement and web-writing projects.
+Student web-blogs that are hosted and paid for by the Super PAC are linked at the top of the left menu under Class Websites.
 Professor Grogan's American Politics class will be actively blogging spring semester 2014.
-It is expected that this class will conduct the first state-wide political poll at the college as a test-run for a fall semester 2014 class centered around a new classroom environment project called The Maryland Poll, or MPoll. for short, which is not affiliated with this Super PAC.
+This class conducted the first state-wide political poll at the college as a test-run for a fall semester 2014 class centered around a new classroom environment project called The Maryland Poll, or MPoll for short, which is not affiliated with this Super PAC.

 Super PACs are essentially checkbooks that are regulated by the Federal Election Commission.
 Thus, I wish to be clear that We Just Want Stephen Colbert To Come To Our College SuperPac does not and will not ever receive any grant monies or college funds.
 Personal donations are welcome and not tax deductible as stated in the required disclaimer below.